WadeLaucasia/Prior-HOI/README.md

 V-COCO annotations with the HOIA format, `corre_vcoco.npy`, `test_vcoco.json`, and `trainval_vcoco.json` will be generated to `annotations` directory.

 ### Pre-trained parameters
-Our PKR-HOI have to be pre-trained with the COCO object detection dataset.
+Our Prior-HOI have to be pre-trained with the COCO object detection dataset.
 For the HICO-DET training, this pre-training can be omitted by using the parameters of DETR.
 The parameters can be downloaded from [here](https://dl.fbaipublicfiles.com/detr/detr-r50-e632da11.pth) for the ResNet50 backbone, and [here](https://dl.fbaipublicfiles.com/detr/detr-r101-2c7b67e5.pth) for the ResNet101 backbone.
 For the V-COCO training, this pre-training has to be carried out because some images of the V-COCO evaluation set are contained in the training set of DETR.
-You have to pre-train PKR-HOI without those overlapping images by yourself for the V-COCO evaluation.
+You have to pre-train Prior-HOI without those overlapping images by yourself for the V-COCO evaluation.

 For HICO-DET, move the downloaded parameters to the `params` directory and convert the parameters with the following command.
 ```